Vista Alegre, Trujillo: Geography

 Main square of Vista Alegre is located at coordinates 79° 02' 53.61" longitude west of Greenwich meridian and 8° 8' 20.26" latitude south.
 In this central square is located the church of Vista Alegre, "Andrés Avelino Cáceres" school and Hospital Vista Alegre.
 Due to its proximity to the Pacific Ocean, 1 km from Buenos Aires beach, Vista Alegre has a temperate climate in the day, cold and wet at night without extreme temperatures.
-In winter, temperatures range between 14°C and 18°C with a humidity between 88% to 94%.
+In winter, temperatures range between 14°C and 18°C with a humidity between 88% and 94%.